 There are so many places to choose on the Florida mainland from the historic St. Augustine to the fun of Orlando, the Cuban influence of Miami, or the sparkling beaches away from it all in the Florida Keys, the best honeymoon is what you make of it.
 Personally, we chose the Keys and the furthest point south to Key West.
 The best souvenir we picked up was a skeleton key charm.
 It will always remind me of our time in Key West and that my husband holds the key to my heart.

 Step back in time to the city of St. Augustine, Florida; the oldest city in the continental United States.
 Discovered by the Spanish in the mid-16th century, this city has faced pirate invasions, been under both Spanish and English rule, and in the early 20th century was transformed into an architectural and transportation hotbed of activity.
-Under the direction of Henry Flagler developed the city’s skyline and brought in the Florida East Rail Road making it easier for Americans to winter in this charming city.

 For a romantic way to get around, go for a ride in a horse-drawn carriage.
 When you aren’t experiencing the rich history of the city, head to the miles of beaches St. Augustine has to offer.
 For a romantic evening, take a sunset cruise and enjoy a glass of champagne as you enjoy the sunset.
+You can also spend a day 45 minutes north where there are several romantic things to do in Jacksonville.

 Hotels & Honeymoon Packages in St. Augustine